pylhc/pylhc.github.io/docs/resources/howto/wiki.md

     In the specifier, additional information on the accessibility can be added.
     Links accessable only with a CERN login can be marked like `{target=_blank .cern_login}` or from the CERN network like `{target=_blank .cern_internal}`.

-- To add small hints to a difficult word, which appear on mouse over, add at the bottom of the file:
+- small hints to a difficult word, which appear on mouse over, add at the bottom of the file:

     ```markdown
     *[difficult word]: helpful explanation
     ```

 ### Code listing

 To highlight `code` inline, surround the text to highlight with `` ` ``.